jiazhou-garland/ExACT/README.md

-# ExACT: Language-guided Conceptual Reasoning and Uncertainty Estimation for Event-based Action Recognition and More
+# ExACT: Language-guided Conceptual Reasoning and Uncertainty Estimation for Event-based Action Recognition and More(Under construction)

 This repository contains the official PyTorch implementation of the paper "[ExACT: Language-guided Conceptual Reasoning and Uncertainty Estimation for Event-based Action Recognition and More](https://vlislab22.github.io/ExACT/)".
 <div align="center">